Gilberto García (chess player)

-Gilberto Garcia (2 September 1919 — unknown) was a Cuban chess player.
+Gilberto García (2 September 1919 – unknown) was a Cuban chess player.

 Biography

 From the 1940s to the 1960s Gilberto Garcia was one of the leading Cuban chess players.
 In 1947, he won the International Chess Tournament City of Havana ahead of Donald Byrne and Edward Lasker.
 In 1963, in Havana Gilberto Garcia participated in the Pan American Chess Championship and ranked in 12th place.
 In the same year he participated in World Chess Championship Central American Zonal tournament and ranked in 7th place.

 Gilberto Garcia played for Cuba in the Chess Olympiads: